 If you notice water leaks outside the bathroom or kitchen, it could be caused by a leak in your roof or gutters.
 Signs of plumbing problems in your roof include:

-Specialist gas plumbers are required for any job that involves a gas appliance such as a water heater, cook top or heater.
+Specialist plumbers qualified in gas services are required for any job that involves a gas appliance, such as a hot water system, cooktop, heater or outdoor barbecue.

 RACV Trades is a trading name of RACV's trade partner, Club Home Response Pty Ltd (Victorian registered domestic building practitioner number CDB-U 100178).
 All works are performed or arranged by Club Home Response Pty Ltd. trading as RACV Trades.
 Read the RACV Trades Terms and Conditions.